-If like us, you live in your caravan full time, you still want it to feel like a home.
+If like us, you live in your caravan full time, you will still want it to feel like a home.
 But in such a small space that can be a challenge.
 You have to be careful not to add to much or it will start to feel cluttered.
+Or you will find yourself constantly moving ‘stuff’ around.
 Plus we are ever mindful of our overall weight.
 So here are a few things that I have done and so could you to Make Your Caravan Feel Like a Home without filling it up with to much ‘stuff.’

 PRETTY DOONA COVER/QUILT